-This statement piece takes a modern spin on the traditional chandelier, with a straight metallic bar attaches the many light bulbs.
-The Sarfatti Chandlier is supposed to imitate the traditional chandelier and create a similar presence and eye-catching effect.
-The Sarfatti Chandelier is successful in hallways, living rooms and dining rooms.
-A more detailed description of the where the chandelier can fit into different rooms and settings in your home can be found below.
+This striking piece takes a modern spin on the traditional chandelier, with a straight metallic bar that holds many light bulbs.
+The Sarfatti Chandelier is supposed to imitate the traditional chandelier and create a similar presence and eye-catching effect in hallways, living rooms and dining rooms.

 Gino Sarfatti was born in 1912 in Venice, Italy to a rich merchant class family.
 After his studies at the University of Genoa, he started working with lighting and his company Arteluce became an international success.
 With eccentric and futuristic productions he created over 400 different types of luminaires.
 His most famous design is definitely the chandelier with the official name being “2097 pendant lamp”.

 In 1958, Flos Lighting introduced the Sarfatti Chandelier to the world designed by the Italian lamp designer Gino Sarfatti.
 It offers unique features that are designed with immense detail which was most likely inspired by Gino Sarfatti’s educational background in aeronaval engineering.

 In a living room used for family gatherings and special occasion, a statement chandelier is maybe the missing piece to the puzzle.
 The two images below demonstrate how you can fit the Sarfatti Chandelier in different interior design themes.

 The Sarfatti Chandelier in a white themed living room